kovidgoyal/calibre/manual/viewer.rst

 The viewer can read book text aloud.
 To use it you can simply click the :guilabel:`Read aloud` button in the viewer controls to start reading book text aloud.
+The word or sentence being currently read is highlighted.
+Speech is synthesized from the text using either the `Piper
+<https://github.com/rhasspy/piper>`__ neural text-to-speech engine or your
-The word being currently read is highlighted.
-Speech is synthesized from the text using your operating system services for text-to-speech.
-You can change the voice being used by clicking the gear icon in the bar that is displayed while :guilabel:`Read aloud` is active.
+operating system services for text-to-speech.
+You can change the backend and the voice being used by clicking the gear icon in the bar that is displayed while :guilabel:`Read aloud` is active.

 You can also read aloud highlighted passages by adding the :guilabel:`Read aloud` button to the selection bar in the viewer preferences under :guilabel:`Selection